-Center Across Selection only works horizontally, so for vertical groups of cells you may still need to merge cells.
+Center Across Selection only works horizontally.
+For vertical groups of cells, you may still need to merge them.